 He advised that the police had learnt their lessons of the past and changed their approach as ‘every victim who comes forward is listened to.’

-Scale of Operation Hydrant
+Update and Scale of the Operation

 It is important, he said, that the police continue to be accountable for their approach to child sexual abuse and continue to move forward so that they can say ‘that was then, this is now’ illustrating a clear distinction between lessons learnt and current practice.
-I was really heartened by Bailey’s honesty in the meeting and his reflection of how investigations have been carried out in the past compared to today – in my opinion, and his, positive progress is being made.

 Operation Hydrant will now hold its second national conference in a few weeks time which I shall be attending.
-I will therefore be able to provide further updates and information shortly.
+I will therefore be able to provide any further updates and information shortly.